-You’re going to slap me in the face when you find out what’s in this carrot cake.
+You’re going to slap me in the face when you find out what’s in these carrot cake muffins.
 Spoiler alert: it’s a parsnip.

 I’m not much of a cake person, but carrot cake?
 It’s like the Dave Grohl of cakes.
 The Danny DeVito, Meryl Streep, Jeff Bridges, Bette Midler, Stephen Colbert, Alexandre Dumas, Snoop Dogg of cakes.
 I know.
 It makes no sense, but that’s why it’s so good.